Image: Shutterstock

 Chrysanthemum tea is prepared by steeping dried chrysanthemum flowers in hot water.
-It is used in traditional Chinese medicine for treating several health conditions.
+It is used in traditional Chinese medicine as a natural remedy for treating several health conditions.
 But if you are pregnant, you might want to know if it is safe to drink Chrysanthemum tea during pregnancy.

-Research studies have shown mixed results about the safety of herbal teas for expectant mothers and their unborn babies.
-Hence, consumption of herbal teas, such as Chrysanthemum tea, must be done only after you have consulted an expert.
+Research studies have shown mixed results about the safety of herbal teas for maternal health and fetus development.
+Hence, consumption of herbal teas, such as Chrysanthemum tea, must be done only after you have consulted an expert in prenatal care.

 Read on as we tell you more about the safety of Chrysanthemum tea for pregnant women, its possible risks, and how you can prepare it.